veprbl/mysqlpp/README-Visual-C++.txt

     - Pull the same list box down, say Edit..., and remove the Win32 build, unless you actually need both versions.

-    It should then build, except that you may have to re-run the build a couple of times, due to errors about the build log being unwritable or locked.
-Just re-run the build until you get all of the projects to build.
-If re-running the build doesn't reduce the number of failures, you have something else wrong, perhaps due to not following the instructions above carefully.
-It might be simplest to just blow away the MySQL++ tree and try again.
-    (I did once, while formulating these instructions...sigh.)
+    It should then build.
+If you get PRJ2009 errors, complaining about BuildLog.htm, this is a bug in Visual Studio 2008's new parallel build feature, which seems to affect x64 builds more than x86.
+Sometimes you can get around it by just saying "build" repeatedly, each time getting a few more modules built.
+    Or, you can disable the feature by going to Tools > Options... > Projects and Solutions > Build and Run > # of parallel processes and setting the value to 1.

+    If you don't follow the instructions above carefully, you can end up with a completely unbuildable solution.
+(It happened to me once when preparing these instructions!)
+If you simply cannot seem to make it work, it's often simplest to just blow away the MySQL++ source tree, unpack a fresh copy and try again, paying more attention to the details.

 Building the Library and Example Programs